evilkent911/TradingAPI/README.md

 ```

 ## Questions
 The controllers has been created, you task is to complete these controllers and to full fill the following requirements:

-1. Create a Web API using .net or .net core that implement the followings:
+1. GET /api/symbols
+•	Return a list of all symbols

+2. GET /api/symbols/{name}
+•	Return a single Symbol object with the {name}

+3. GET /api/price/{symbol}
+•	Return the latest Price of a {symbol}

+4. Get /api/price/{symbol}/history
+•	Return the PriceStats that contains Open, Close, Min and Max, for the current Minute, for a given symbol. (hint) An extension method could help you with the time

     a.
-GET /api/symbols
-•	Return a list of all symbols
+Open - The first Bid price in the minute
     b.
-GET /api/symbols/{name}
-•	Return a single Symbol object with the {name}
+Close – the last Bid price in the minute
     c.
-GET /api/price/{symbol}
-•	Return the latest Price of a {symbol}
+Min – the lowest Bid price in the minute
     d.
-Get /api/price/{symbol}/history
-•	Return the PriceStats that contains Open, Close, Min and Max, for the current Minute, for a given symbol. (hint) An extension method could help you with the time
-1. Open - The first Bid price in the minute
-2. Close – the last Bid price in the minute
-3. Min – the lowest Bid price in the minute
-4. Max – the highest Bid price in the minute
+Max – the highest Bid price in the minute